 - Budget and value for money – how expensive are the builder’s plans, and can you afford them?
 Don’t just look at the starter prices – make sure that the higher plans will also be suitable for when the time comes to upgrade.

 - Ease of use – if you’re a total technophobe, make sure your builder is beginner friendly!
 Our reviews always explore ease of use, and you can sign up for a free trial to test it for yourself, too.

 - Tools – take a good hard look at the tools and features, and whether they match your business’s needs.
 Blogging functions?
 Built-in analytics?
 Real-time shipping quotes?
 Equip your store with everything it needs to succeed.

 - Design – you need your store to look as good as the products it’s selling.
 How many templates are there to choose from?
 How much can you change the design?
 Don’t leave design as an afterthought – make it count!

-- Customer support – when things do go slightly wrong, you’ll need a helping hand.
-It’s worth checking you’re happy with the support options on offer.
+- Customer support – should things go slightly wrong, you’ll need a helping hand – so it’s worth checking you’re happy with the support options on offer!

 - BigCommerce: $29.95 to $224.95 per month (billed yearly)